-NOTICE OF THE 2013 ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS
+NOTICE OF THE 2015 ANNUAL GENERAL AND SPECIAL MEETING OF SHAREHOLDERS

-Notice is hereby given that the 2013 Annual and Special Meeting of Shareholders of Critical Outcome Technologies Inc. (the "Company" or "COTI") will be held in London, Ontario on Thursday, December 5, 2013 at 9:30 a.m.
+Notice is hereby given that the 2015 Annual General and Special Meeting of Shareholders of Critical Outcome Technologies Inc. (the "Company" or "COTI") will be held in London, Ontario on Thursday, October 15, 2015 at 9:30 a.m.
 Eastern time for the following purposes:

-- (1) to receive the financial statements for the year ended April 30, 2013 and the report of the auditor thereon; - (2) to appoint the auditor for the ensuing year and to authorize the directors of the Company to fix their remuneration; - (3) to fix the number of members of the Board of Directors to be elected at the Meeting at five (5) and thereafter empower the directors of the Company to determine from time to time the number of directors of the Company within the minimum and maximum numbers provided for in the Articles of the Company; - (4) to elect directors of the Company for the ensuing year; - (5) to consider and, if deemed advisable, to pass a resolution approved by disinterested shareholders amending the Company's Stock Option Plan to extend the expiry date for options held by certain directors not standing for re-election at the annual general meeting; - (6) to consider and, if deemed advisable, to pass an ordinary resolution approving the continuation of the Company's Stock Option Plan as a rolling stock option plan; and, - (7) to transact such other business as may be properly brought before the meeting or any adjournment thereof.
+- (1) to receive the financial statements for the year ended April 30, 2015 and the report of the auditor thereon; - to appoint the auditor for the ensuing year and to authorize the directors of the Company to fix their remuneration; - (3) to fix the number of members of the Board of Directors ("Board") to be elected at the Meeting at seven (7) and thereafter empower the directors of the Company to determine from time to time the number of directors of the Company within the minimum and maximum numbers provided for in the Articles of the Company; - (4) to elect directors of the Company for the ensuing year; - (5) to consider and, if deemed advisable, to pass an ordinary resolution approving the continuation of the Company's Stock Option Plan as a rolling stock option plan; and, - (6) to transact such other business as may be properly brought before the meeting or any adjournment thereof.